WebOrigami/docs/src/content/framework/intro7.md

 <h1>\{\{ title }}</h1>
 ```

 The double curly braces `{{…}}` create a placeholder in the template that will be populated with dynamic content at the time the template function is invoked.
-The content inside those curly braces can be any Origami expression — the exact same expressions you can use in formulas in `+stuff.yaml`.
+The content inside those curly braces can be any Origami expression — the same expressions you can use in formulas in `+.yaml`.

 <span class="tutorialStep"></span> Refresh `index.html` to see the site title as a heading.

 ## Template expressions use graph scope

 Origami templates used the same graph scope system discussed earlier.
-When you invoke an Origami template as a function in a formula like `index.html = index.ori()`, the template uses the same scope that was available to that formula.
-In this case, it means that the `title` is in scope, and will resolve to whatever value you've defined for it in `+stuff.yaml`, like "Our Amazing Team".
+When you invoke an Origami template as a function in an expression like `index.ori()`, the template uses the same scope that was available to that formula.
+In this case, it means that, inside the template, the `title` is in scope, and will resolve to the value you've defined for it in `+.yaml`.

-This means that anything your template can "see" in scope can be pulled into the template with an expression.
+This means you can pull anything your template can "see" in scope into the template's output.

-<span class="tutorialStep"></span> As an example, update `index.ori` to:
+<span class="tutorialStep"></span> As a demonstration, update `index.ori` to:

 ```
 <h1>\{\{ title }}</h1>
 <pre>\{\{ README.md }}</pre>
 ```

 This pulls in the contents of the project's `README.md` file, which is in scope, into the final HTML.
-In this case, the Origami expression is acting like an "include" directive in other programming languages.
-That's helpful, but the facility is extremely general, as you can pull in anything that can be described with an Origami expression.
+The Origami expression is acting like an "include" directive in other programming languages.
+Here, pulling unprocessed markdown content into an HTML page is not particularly interesting, but just shows that you can pull in anything that can be described with an Origami expression.

 Examples of Origami expressions you can use in an Origami template: